f5devcentral/f5-agility-labs-firewall/docs/class1/module1/lab2.rst

 default deny configuration, all traffic is blocked through the firewall, and any traffic you want to allow through the firewall must be explicitly specified.

-In exising deployments where there are a large number of VIP's, adding AFM in Firewall mode would require significant preperation.
+In existing deployments with a large number of VIP's, adding AFM in Firewall mode would require significant preperation.
 Firewall functionality is easier to introduce in ADC mode.

 1. Navigate to **Security** > **Options** > **Network Firewall** > **Firewall Options**.